 LITERATURE REVIEW

 In the current wave of globalisation, global corporations, and broad- dominated corporate elements and multinational forces; it is easy to ignore that fact that a large proportion of the surviving and most successful companies are family businesses which are the most common businesses in both the advanced and developing countries.
 This implies the positive influence of these businesses in the overall economy as well as the global market.
 According to Bhaumik and Gregoriou (2010), many companies are family- owned and their ownership structure on a global scale is family- based.
 Globally, several companies started from the family ownership structure.
 For instance, American companies such as Ford, Wal-Mart, Bombardier, and Camex; European companies such as Bosch, Peugeot, and IKEA; Asian companies such as Samsung, Tata, and LG started out as family businesses (Saddi, Karlsson, Youssef, & Abdullah, 2009).
-Therefore, family businesses take an important place in academic writings as evidenced by the large amount of research focusing on it (Gudmundson, Hartman & Tower 1999; Al-Dubai, Ismail & Afza 2012; Bhaumik and Gregoriou 2010).
+Therefore, family businesses take an important place in academic literature as evidenced by the large amount of research focusing on it (Gudmundson, Hartman & Tower 1999; Al-Dubai, Ismail & Afza 2012; Bhaumik and Gregoriou 2010).

-The literature review chapter reviews and discusses previous studies and researches based on the research question and objectives.
+The literature review chapter reviews and discusses previous studies and research based on the research question and objectives.
 This chapter gives a brief background of business environment in Saudi Arabia with a special focus on family business and human resource development, empirical studies on the research question, a theoretical approach, and research gap.
-The main focus of the section is on Middle East specifically on Saudi Arabia and sources are mainly drawn from Family Business Review and Journal of Family Business Strategy.
+The main focus of the section is on the Middle East, specifically on Saudi Arabia, and sources are mainly drawn from Family Business Review and Journal of Family Business Strategy.
 The literature review chapter covers family business, succession in family businesses, gender in family businesses, the Saudi Arabian context, and research gap.

 Family Businesses

-Despite that the definition of family business has stimulated the minds of several scholars in the field of business management and sociology and has become among the most important elements of family business research, there is no consensus reached regarding its definition.
-As such difference researches and studies have proposed different definitions but there has not been a clear agreed definition (Allouche, Amann, Jaussaud, & Kurashina 2008).
+Despite the fact that the definition of family business has stimulated the minds of several scholars in the field of business management and sociology, and has become among the most important elements of family business research, there is no consensus reached regarding its definition.
+As such, research and scholars have proposed different definitions but there has not been a clear agreed definition (Allouche, Amann, Jaussaud, & Kurashina 2008).
 Davis, Pitts and Cormier (2000) observed that lack of universally agreed definition, scarcity of government sources, and limited published data on family businesses that can be depended on to conduct such investigations, make the topic abstruse.
 Therefore, clarifying and defining family businesses is a great contribution for the future studies.
-Therefore, for the sake of this study family business is defined as a commercial organisation whereby multiple generations of a family (related to marriage, blood, or adoption) influence the decision making process (Davis, Pitts & Cormier 2000; Kellermanns, Chan & Liano 2010).
+For the purposes of this thesis, family business is defined as a commercial organisation whereby multiple generations of a family (related to marriage, blood, or adoption) influence the decision making process (Davis, Pitts & Cormier 2000; Kellermanns, Chan & Liano 2010).
 The family influences both the vision of the business and the willingness to use the available resources and skills to pursue distinctive goals and objectives.